Central and Western District

 Central is the central business district and the core urban area of Hong Kong.
 Western District covers Shek Tong Tsui, Kennedy Town, Sai Ying Pun, parts of Lung Fu Shan.
-The district was part of City of Victoria, the earliest urban settlement in colonial Hong Kong.
+Most of the districts lie within the statutory limits of the City of Victoria, the earliest urban settlement in colonial Hong Kong, except the far western end of the district, i.e. Victoria Road, Mount Davis and areas above the 700-feet contour, aka. the Peak.

 History

 Central District, as Victoria City, was the first area of planned urban development in Hong Kong during the colonial era.
 The British held a land sale in June 1841, six months after the flag was raised at Possession Point.
 A total of 51 lots of land were sold to 23 merchant houses to build offices and warehouses.
 The property buyers included Dent's, Jardine's, Russell's and Olyphant's.
 At the time, the two roads Albany Nullah (now Garden Road) and Glenealy Nullah (now Glenealy) were mainly used by the British.
 The streets later became known as Government Hill.

 In 1857, the British government expanded Victoria City and divided it into seven districts.
 Those located in present-day Central and Western are: Sai Ying Pun, Sheung Wan, Tai Ping Shan, Central.
 The area was essentially a European area until 1860 when Chinese merchants begin buying up European properties around Cochrane, Wellington and Pottinger Streets.
 The Central district was the principal European business district, hence the arrival of the first major bank HSBC.
 The Western district was the commercial centre for Chinese businesses.
 When property values in the district rose, a meeting was held in February 1866 to establish a "District Watch Force" to police and protect this specific area.

-In 1880, Shek Tong Tsui was established, followed by Kennedy Town in the 20th century.
+In 1880, Shek Tong Tsui was established, followed by Kennedy Town in the early 20th century.
 By the 1890s the majority of Hong Kong's population was concentrated in the district with about 200,000 residents, mostly in Victoria City.

 Politics

 District councils in Hong Kong are primarily consultative bodies of the HKSAR government with very limited powers, primarily restricted to building and maintaining parks, open areas, recreational and cultural activities and tourist promotion.
 The corresponding body for the district is Central and Western District Council.

-District council elections are held every four years; the last one was held on 24 November 2019, for terms beginning 1 January 2020.
-Fifteen constituency members are elected while four are appointed by the government.
-The constituency areas are smaller than the commonly used geographic areas, which are in turn based on the old 1857 and 1880 divisions.
+District council elections are held every four years; the last one was held on 10 December 2023, for terms beginning 1 January 2024.
+The district was divided into two constituencies, each returning two members.
+Before 2023 the district comprised 15 single-member constituencies.
+The constituency areas were smaller than the commonly used geographic areas, which are in turn based on the old 1857 and 1880 divisions.